-Tanalith treated timber and post treatment processing wastes, such as sawdust and offcuts, must not be used for animal litter or bedding or for fuel in barbecues, cooking stoves or grates.

-Domestic end users should dispose of any waste treated timber, sawdust or ash through the ordinary waste collection service or at a local authority amenity/disposal site.

-Any waste timber, sawdust or redundant timber from commercial or industrial use (e.g. construction sites) should preferably be recycled by re-use, or disposed of to an authorised landfill or to a correctly controlled and approved waste incinerator.
+- Tanalith E treated timber and post treatment processing wastes, such as sawdust and offcuts, must not be used for animal litter or bedding or for fuel in barbecues, cooking stoves or grates. - Do not burn preservative treated wood. - Do not use preservative treated wood as mulch and do not compost. - Domestic end users should dispose of any waste treated timber and sawdust through the ordinary waste collection service or at a local authority amenity/disposal site. - Any waste timber, sawdust or redundant timber from commercial or industrial use (e.g. construction sites) should preferably be recycled by re-use, or disposed of to an authorised landfill or to a correctly controlled and approved waste incinerator.